-Has been a runaway success that has transformed not just the telecommunications sector, but entire social structures are being altered by the Internet!
+Has been a runaway success that has transformed not just the telecommunications sector, but entire social structures are being altered by the Internet

-And now we've used up most of the Internet's 32bit address pool
+And now just as we are gearing up, we are about to stuff it up!
+We've used up most of the Internet's 32bit address pool and that's a huge problem!